peterzimon/docs-api/content/index.md

 (Browse requests only)

-It is possible to apply fine-grained filters so that only very specific data is returned.
+Aply fine-grained filters to target specific data

 - `&filter=featured:true` on posts, would return only those marked featured.
 - `&filter=tag:getting-started` on posts, would return those with the tag slug that matches `getting-started`.

-The possibilities are extensive and the format used for filter query strings is explained in detail in the [filtering](#filtering) section.
+The possibilities are extensive!
+Query strings are explained in detail in the [filtering](#filtering) section.

 ### Limit